moq-wg/moq-transport/draft-lcurley-moq-transport.md

 All control messages and prioritization occur within the context of a single transport session, which means a single track bundle.
 When WebTransport is used, multiple transport sessions may be pooled over a single QUIC connection for efficiency.

-# Motivation

-## Latency
-In a perfect world, we could deliver live content at the same rate it is produced.
-The end-to-end latency would be fixed and only subject to encoding and transmission delays.
-Unfortunately, networks have variable throughput, primarily due to congestion.

-Attempting to deliver content encoded at a higher bitrate than the network can support causes queuing.
-This queuing can occur anywhere in the path between the producer and consumer.
-For example: the application, the OS socket, a wifi router, within an ISP, or generally anywhere in transit.

-If nothing is done, new data will be appended to the end of a growing queue and will take longer to arrive than their predecessors, increasing latency.
-Our job is to minimize the growth of this queue, and if necessary, bypass the queue entirely by dropping content.

-The speed at which protocol can detect and respond to queuing determines the latency.
-TCP-based protocols are simple, but are slow to detect congestion and suffer from head-of-line blocking.
-UDP-based protocols can avoid queuing, but the application is now responsible for fragmentation, congestion control, retransmissions, receiver feedback, reassembly, and more.

-A goal of this draft is to get the best of both worlds: a simple protocol that can still rapidly detect and respond to congestion using QUIC streams.

-## Universal
-The live media protocol ecosystem is fragmented; each protocol has it's own niche.
-Specialization is often a good thing, but we believe there's enough overlap to warrant consolidation.

-For example, a service might simultaneously ingest via WebRTC, SRT, RTMP, etc.
-The same service might then simultaneously distribute via WebRTC, LL-HLS, HLS/DASH, etc.
-Other similar live content would then be distributed other yet additional protocols: for example updates, chat, metadata, etc.

-This draft attempts to build a unified base transport protocol for media and similar use-cases.
-Any live content can be fragmented into objects and annotated to achieve the intended behavior.
-The goal is not to reinvent how content is encoded, just delivered.

-## Relays
-The prevailing belief is that UDP-based protocols are more expensive and don't "scale".
-While it's true that UDP is more difficult to optimize than TCP, QUIC itself is proof that it is possible to reach performance parity.

-The ability to scale a live content transport actually depends on relay support: proxies, caches, CDNs, SFUs, etc.
-The success of HTTP-based protocols is due to the ability for a HTTP CDN to cache and deduplicate requests.

-It's difficult to build a CDN for live protocols that were not designed with relays in mind.
-This is the fatal flaw of many applications, as they relay on relays to perform bespoke parsing and decision making based on the contents.

-A goal of this draft is to treat relays as first class citizens.
-Any identification, reliability, ordering, prioritization, caching, etc is written to the wire in a header that is easy to parse.
-This ensures that relays can easily route content and respond to congestion in a specified, deterministic manner.

-## Bandwidth Management and Congestion Response
-TODO: Add motivation text regarding bw management techniques in response to congestion.
-Also refer to {{priority-congestion}} for further details.

 # Objects
 MoQTransport works by transferring objects over QUIC streams.